-The preliminary drawing or drawings, described in these regulations, indicating the proposed manner or layout of the subdivision to be submitted to the Planning Commission for approval.
+The preliminary drawing or drawings, described in these regulations, indicating the proposed manner or layout of the subdivision.

 Plat

 A graphical representation of a subdivision showing the division of land into lots, blocks, streets, alleys, or other divisions and dedications.